puppetlabs/puppetlabs-ibm_installation_manager/README.md

 ##### user

 Specifies the user to run the `imcl` command as.
 This user must have the necessary permissions for reading/writing to the needed resources.
+If you installed the Installation Manager as a non-root user, pass the same user or user in a group to this paramter.
 Defaults to `root`.

-Note that installing as a user other than `root` might result in undefined behavior.
-Consult IBM's documentation for details.
-Installations by a non-root user won't share installation data with the rest of the system.

 ## Limitations